Top Web Design Trends for 2026

 • Agentic Bento grids — layouts that dynamically reshuffle to match the user's stated goal

-For business owners: You don’t need to build custom AI.
-Start by integrating a tool like Intercom’s Fin AI or Algolia’s AI search into your existing site.
-These add genuine intelligence to your user experience without a complete rebuild — and they’re built to integrate naturally into modern design systems.
+For business owners: You don't need to build custom AI.
+Start by integrating a tool like Intercom's Fin AI or Algolia's AI search into your existing site.
+These add genuine intelligence to your user experience without a complete rebuild.

 Not every trend fits every brand.
-Here’s a quick framework for deciding where to focus your design budget and attention in 2026:
+Here's a quick framework for deciding where to focus your design budget in 2026:

 Business Type Best-Fit Trends Skip or Use Sparingly